LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 ### Conditional SkipConnection

-As in part 1 we need to pass two inputs the model and so we'll need to reuse the `ConditionalChain` from [part 1][first_principles-model].
+As in part 1 we need to pass two inputs to the model and so we'll need to reuse the `ConditionalChain` from [part 1][first_principles-model].
 We'll need a custom `ConditionalSkipConnection` layer which can handle multiple inputs too.